OpenMS/OpenMS-docs/docs/tutorials-and-quickstart-guides/openms-user-tutorial.md

 - The number of rows equals the number of comparisons that we want to perform, the number of columns equals the number of conditions (here, column 1 refers to C1, column 2 to C2 and so forth).
 - The entries of each row consist of exactly one 1 and one -1, the others must be 0.
 - The condition with the entry 1 constitutes the enumerator of the log2 fold-change.
 The one with entry -1 denotes the denominator.
-Hence, the first row states that we want calculate log {math} `\sigma_{1}`
+Hence, the first row states that we want calculate log \\(C2 \over C1\\)

 #### Result